 While Catherine’s evening outfits tend to be custom made, the Duchess does tend to wear more affordable, high-street pieces for her daytime engagements.
 Unsurprisingly, the Faithful The Brand Dress she wore during a trip to Norfolk in June sold out almost immediately.

-If you didn’t manage to get your hands on it, Boden’s Lupin pattern dress boasts a similar print and the same flattering V-neck.
-Even better, it’s now down to £58 in the sale.
+If you didn’t manage to get your hands on it, Boden’s Cassia dress boasts a lovely floral print and the same flattering V-neck.
+Even better, it’s now down to £58.80 in the sale.